FusionAuth/fusionauth-site/site/_posts/2020-11-20-become-education-fusionauth.md

 **Dan**: Other than the cost concerns (as mentioned above), were there any wrinkles or troubleshooting you had to do to run FusionAuth in AKS?

 **David:** Currently the AKS nodes are restarting at least daily and we don’t understand this yet.
-It would be useful if the system logs appeared in the UI rather in the docker environment.
+It would be useful if the system logs appeared in the UI rather than in the docker environment.

 -------